OUR MISSION

 COMMUNITY STANDING TOGETHER

-A lot of people are feeling anxious.they're feeling like they need to do something, to march or scream or just find a place to commiserate…
+A lot of people are feeling anxious, with the feeling that they need to do something, to march or scream or just find a place to commiserate …

-Isolation is a terrible thing, while most of us live online and have Instagram, TikTok, Facebook and we use these platforms to like minded souls, we long for a personal connection to express our feelings.
-If covid taught us anything it's that we crave connection and the ability to express in real time.
+Isolation is a terrible thing, we long for a personal connection to express our feelings and build community, if COVID taught us anything it’s that we crave connection and the ability to express in real time.

-Join us, and channel what you're feeling into something meaningful and powerful.
-We may not overturn the world but we can overturn what we do about it.
+We may not overturn the world, but we can overturn what we do about it.

 Emerson s a passionate advocate for cancer awareness, specializing in the promotion of inclusivity and support for marginalized communities affected by breast and prostate cancer.
 With a deep understanding of the unique challenges faced by these communities, he works tirelessly to raise awareness and provide resources that empower individuals to navigate their cancer journeys with resilience and hope.